-Trusted school leaders are advocates for all school stakeholders (i.e. faculty, staff, students, parents, and administration).
+Trusted school leaders are advocates for all school stakeholders (i.e., faculty, staff, students, parents, and administration).
 They value and model healthy, open relationships fostering positive and supportive interactions between stakeholders.
-Trusted school leaders know that advocating for all stakeholders results in a higher quality educational experience for students and a positive environment for all.
+Trusted school leaders know that advocating for all stakeholders results in a higher quality educational experience for students and a positive environment.

-In addition, research provides large amounts of evidence that when parents and teachers communicate frequently, and in a positive manner, the benefits to the child’s educational experience are tremendous.* However, research also shows positive parent-teacher communication is lacking for many.
+Research provides large amounts of evidence that when parents and teachers frequently communicate positively, the benefits to the child’s educational experience are tremendous.
+However, research also shows positive parent-teacher communication is lacking for many.

 According to a poll in Instructor Magazine, asking “educators to name the one thing they would like to tell national policymakers about the most effective way to raise student achievement.
-The answer given most frequently was ‘more parental involvement.’”* Those same teachers elaborated by prioritizing and valuing parent involvement above: smaller class sizes, increased teacher control and power in the school, and even more important than promoting student responsibility.
+The answer given most frequently was ‘more parental involvement.'”
+Those same teachers prioritized and valued parent involvement above: smaller class sizes, increased teacher control, power in the school, and even more important than promoting student responsibility.

 Other research has suggested there must be a multifaceted approach to building positive parent-teacher-student relationships.
 The following practices are identified as being essential: